VitalyOborin/docker-symfony/README.md

 # Docker-compose for Symfony project
 ## Description
 Simple solution for fast run symfony application.
-Contains nginx, php_fpm, mysql, rabbitmq.
+Contains nginx, php_fpm, mysql, kafka and zookeeper.
 Currently using for my private symfony 5.0 project.
 Suitable **only for development**, not for production use.
 ## Run
 Create directory, for example `docker`.
 In that directory run `git clone git@github.com:VitalyOborin/docker-symfony.git` .
 Correct paths: